 Mr. Bartel, first of all, regardless of the uncertainty of many winter sports fans: will ski holidays be possible next winter at all?

 As things stand today, we can say with a clear conscience that the winter of 2020/2021 will take place!
-We are in very close contact with accommodation providers, tourism associations and cable car companies in all European ski areas, where we are currently working hard on strategies for a safe skiing holiday.
-The fact that things are progressing in leaps and bounds here can be seen from the reopening of several summer ski resorts in Austria and Italy, as well as cable cars in general.
+We are in very close contact with accommodation providers, tourism associations and cable car companies in all European ski areas, where well thought-out strategies for a safe skiing holiday have been developed and are being coninuously adapted.
+The fact that things are progressing in leaps and bounds here can be seen by the already existing openings of several summer ski areas as well as cable cars in general.
 In addition, Switzerland has introduced a special seal of approval for safe holidays.

 For the time being, there is no doubt that a winter holiday will generally be possible.
 However, can skiers really feel safe on the piste?

 Yes, absolutely!
 Even renowned experts, such as the epidemiologist and virologist Prof. Kekulé, consider riding in chair lifts – even without any coronavirus coverings- to be harmless.
-He recently expressed this in his MDR podcast.
-In addition, there will also be the aforementioned ski area strategies for safe skiing: for a gondola ride, for example, it is plausible that masks will be required and that the gondola will be under-occupied.
-This is how many places have already established their summer operations.
-It is also assumed that a minimum distance between skiers must be maintained by means of markings when queuing at the lift.
+He expressed this in his MDR podcast.
+In addition, there will also be the aforementioned ski area strategies for safe skiing: for a gondola ride, for example, it is intended that masks be required and the gondola must be under-occupied.
+This is how many places have already carried out their summer operations.
+In addition, a minimum distance between skiers must be maintained by means of markings when queuing at the lift.
 At most lifts, this happens automatically anyway due to the skis being strapped in.
 As for skiing itself, you are already out in the fresh air and maintaining distance from others anyways – accordingly, the main pathways for infection are not present here.

 What about safety off the piste during a ski holiday?